1. What should I expect at my office visit?

 3. If I have non-surgical treatment and things worsen or change, what do I do?

 Call our office and your call will be returned usually within 24 hours.
-Sometimes, the doctor will need to see you to make further recommendations but she will try to answer as many questions as possible by phone.
+Sometimes, the doctor will need to see you to make further recommendations but they will try to answer as many questions as possible by phone.

 4. How do I schedule surgery?